Yuting-H/Stock-Trading-Sim/README.md

 This project aims to create a Stock Trading Simulator with real player transactions

+## Running the server

+1. Naviagate to project root directory

+2. Run `npm install` to install dependencies

+3. Naviagate to `./server` and run `npm run dev`

+4. In your browser, go to `localhost:3000/`

 ## Features

 Simulated stocks and stock pricing